isaacward1/mal-sandbox/README.md

 ## Tips
 - After setup and tweaking, create a snapshot so that you can revert to a clean state after detonating malware.
-- Avoid using shared clipboard, shared folders (read/write), Drag-and-drop, and USB storage passthrough/redirection.
-These are common vectors for VM escape.
-- Before executing malware, make sure all hypervisor software is up to date with the latest security patches applied.
+- Before executing malware, make sure all hypervisor/emulation software is up to date with the latest security patches applied.
 - Use bash alias for python server<br>
   Ex: `alias pyserver='python3 -m http.server -d ~/Downloads/mal-win10 --bind 10.0.0.1 8888'`
 - Ignore everything above.
 Just use [FLARE-VM](https://github.com/mandiant/flare-vm) or [REMnux](https://remnux.org/).